syndit/com.synditcorp.ruleengine/docs/index.md

 ## Call a rule

-Then, call a rule.
+Then, call a rule and use the Boolean value make a decision in the calling code.

 	Integer ruleNumber = 17;
 	Boolean result = ruleEvaluator.evaluateRule(ruleNumber);
+	if(result) doThis();
+	else doThat();

-And, get whatever you need.
+And, get whatever you need before discarding the RuleEvaluator instance.

 	String passFlag = ruleEvaluator.getPassFlag(ruleNumber);
 	Double passScore = ruleEvaluator.getCompositePassScore(ruleNumber);

 # Application structure

-The rules engine uses "calc" rules, "and" rules, "or" rules, and "all" rules.
+The Syndit Rule Engine uses "calc" rules, "and" rules, "or" rules, and "all" rules.

 ## Calc rules